 Monsoon is the best season to experience the nature and explore gorgeous waterfalls around India.
 After the burning heat of summer, the rains bring much needed relief to the human life and also the nature.
 Trawell.in presents 20 best monsoon destinations in India that offer breathtaking views of nature and full flowing streams that come alive in rainy season.

 Mahabaleshwar is one of the popular hill stations of Maharashtra.
 Situated at an altitude of 1,353 m in the Western Ghats range, Mahabaleshwar is one of the top monsoon destinations in India.
 This is the source of the Krishna River that flows across Maharashtra, Karnataka, Telangana and Andhra Pradesh.
-This pretty hill station is often referred as the queen of hill stations in Maharashtra.
+This pretty hill station is often referred as the queen of hill stations in Maharashtra and is used to promote Maharashtra Tourism.
 It offers panoramic view of the plains with the imposing sloppy peaks and surrounding woods.

 Mahabaleshwar attracts large number of tourists for its lovely views, beautiful landscapes and pleasant temperatures.
 There are many tourist attractions in Mahabaleshwar like forts, temples, lakes, and many more.
 Pratapgarh Fort, Venna Lake, Mahabaleshwar Temple, Krishnabai Temple, Lingamala Falls, Tapola, Panchgani are some important tourist spots in Mahabaleshwar.
 There are several viewpoints that are strategically located to capture the panoramic views created by the majestic Sahyadri Mountains and deep valleys.
 Arthur’s Seat, Wilson Point, Kate’s Point & Elephant head Point, Connaught Peak and Bombay Point are popular viewpoints.
 Mahabaleshwar is famous for cultivation of strawberries and mulberries.